stepulak/2d-nbody-simulation/README.md

 # 2d-nbody-simulation
-prototype of 2D N-Body simulation of our solar system
+Prototype of 2D N-Body simulation of our solar system, written for fun and enjoyment.